Nate5524/CarcassonneDB/README.md

     * implement printings search & add it to the syntax page
     * implement a numFeatures search & add it to the syntax page
     * different ways of ordering the results based on another parameter (expansion, id, number in play)
+    * make the keywords on the search terms page link to a unique explanation page - list all keyword aliases and accepted params there
 * New data
     * tile quantity (mandatory)
     * decorative elements on currently "stacked" tiles